Overview of the main changes since the previous report update

 Asylum procedure

-• Arrivals and asylum applications: The number of submitted asylum applications declined significantly in 2023 to close to half in comparison to 2022.
-The majority still arrived by irregularly crossing the ‘green line’, however measures taken in 2022 to prevent migrants crossing were considered ineffective and were abandoned, including the use of wire fence and 300 border guards.
-In early 2024 for the first time arrivals by boat were significantly higher than arrivals by crossing the ‘green line’ and were predominately Syrian nationals.
-In April 2024, due to the increase in arrivals of Syrian nationals the government announced that the examination of asylum applications of Syrian nationals is suspended.
+• Arrivals and asylum applications: The number of submitted asylum applications in 2024 declined once again in comparison to the applications submitted in 2023, which were close to half in comparison to 2022.
+The majority still arrived by irregularly crossing the ‘green line’, however in early 2024, for the first-time arrivals by boat were significantly higher than arrivals by crossing the ‘green line’ and were predominately Syrian nationals.
+In April 2024, due to the increase in arrivals of Syrian nationals, the government announced that the examination of asylum applications of Syrian nationals is suspended, which continues till present (see Differential treatment of specific nationalities in the procedure).

 Reception conditions

-• Reception standards: Reception standards remain below adequate levels, exposing asylum seekers to risks of homelessness and destitution.
-Conditions in the reception centres improved in 2023, however the majority of asylum seekers are hosted in the community rather than in reception centres, and often live in extremely poor conditions.
-The timely identification, and especially the response to the needs of vulnerable individuals, including children, both within reception facilities and in the community, is below standards.
+• Reception standards: Reception standards remain below adequate levels, exposing asylum applicants to risks of homelessness and destitution.
+Conditions in the reception centres improved in 2023 and 2024, however the majority of asylum applicants are hosted in the community rather than in reception centres, and often live in extremely poor conditions.
+The timely identification, and especially the response to the needs of vulnerable individuals, including children, both within reception facilities and in the community, is below standards (see Reception Conditions).

-• Access to the labour market: Following a period of 5 years (2018-2023) during which access to the labour market was permitted one month after lodging an asylum application, since October 2023 asylum seekers are permitted to access the labour market nine months after submitting their asylum application.
-This is the longest period of prohibiting access to asylum seekers since 2006.
+• Access to the labour market: Following a period of 5 years (2018-2023) during which access to the labour market was permitted one month after lodging an asylum application, since October 2023 asylum applicants are permitted to access the labour market nine months after submitting their asylum application.
+This effort of further disengaging asylum applicants’ workforce from labour market needs has led to Employers’ associations expressing their concern over the possible effects of the 9-month ban on capacity of businesses to cover their staff needs and has also increased businesses’ reluctance to hire asylum applicants (see Access to the labour market).

-• Children: The number of refugee children arriving in Cyprus, either accompanied by family members or unaccompanied/separated, is high.
+• Children: The number of refugee children in Cyprus, either accompanied by family members or unaccompanied/separated, is high.
 Gaps remain in the protection of minors, particularly in the First Reception Centre of Pournara and some of the shelters for UASC.
-Children remain without adequate guardianship, and are therefore exposed to various risks, such as trafficking, sexual or labour exploitation.
-Procedures regulating the assessment of the child’s best interest are also lacking.
+Children remain without adequate guardianship, and are as such exposed to various risks, such as trafficking, sexual or labour exploitation.
+Procedures regulating the assessment of the child’s best interest are also lacking (see Special reception needs of vulnerable groups).

-• Statistics on detention: The number of detained asylum seekers remains low, however alternatives to detention are still not systematically applied even in cases of vulnerable persons.
+• Statistics on detention: The number of detained asylum applicants remains low, however alternatives to detention are still not systematically applied even in cases of vulnerable persons (see Alternatives to detention).

-• Detention conditions: Asylum seekers continue to be detained in holding cells in police stations across the country in sub-standard conditions.
-Furthermore, they face obstacles in accessing asylum procedures and legal remedies to challenge detention and/or rejected asylum applications.
+• Detention conditions: Asylum applicants continue to be detained in holding cells in police stations and in airports across the country in sub-standard conditions.
+Furthermore, they face obstacles in accessing asylum procedures and legal remedies to challenge detention and/or rejected asylum applications (see Detention of Asylum Applicants).

 Content of international protection

 • Integration opportunities: The lack of integration opportunities remains one of the weakest elements of the national asylum system.
 A new integration plan, which was developed under EU funding with the aim of adopting a multi-year integration strategy, was finalised but eventually abandoned.
-In 2023 there were reports of the integration plan being revised but it has yet to be published.
+In 2024 there were reports of the integration plan being revised but it has yet to be published (see Content of International Protection).

-• Naturalisation: In 2023, the Law was amended and the requirements for applying for naturalisation have increased significantly and are expected to make it extremely difficult if not impossible for BIPs to satisfy.
+• Naturalisation: The 2023 amendments to the Law, which increased the requirements for applying for naturalisation, have made it extremely difficult if not impossible for BIPs to satisfy.
 This includes BIPs that came to Cyprus at a young age and grew up in Cyprus or were born in Cyprus.
 Specifically, the required years of residence have been increased from 5 years to 8 years and the years as an applicant for international protection, holder of subsidiary protection, or temporary protection are not counted.
 This will be an obstacle for the majority of BIPs as they are subsidiary protection holders, including Syrian nationals.
 Furthermore, the majority of BIPs enter in an irregular manner, which is considered under the amended Law as an indication of not ‘good character’.
-Finally, the majority of BIPs will have received at some point financial assistance either as an applicant of international protection or later as a BIP which is considered as an indication that the applicant does not have sufficient financial resources.
+Finally, the majority of BIPs will have received at some point financial assistance either as an applicant of international protection or later as a BIP which is considered as an indication that the applicant does not have sufficient financial resources (see Naturalisation).

 • Family reunification: Access to family reunification remains a lengthy procedure for refugees.
-Beneficiaries of subsidiary protection (98% of Syrians present in the country) are not eligible for family reunification and often resort to irregular means to obtain reunification with family members.
+Beneficiaries of subsidiary protection (98% of Syrians present in the country) are not eligible for family reunification and often resort to irregular means to obtain reunification with family members (see Family reunification).

 Temporary protection